 Part One: Uplighting or Mood Lighting

 Have you ever walked into an event or party that lacked any atmosphere and vibrancy?
 By adding even some simple uplighting to your event, party or wedding, you instantly create a warm, welcoming feeling.
-Great lighting compliments the excellent music, so add both together and you nearly halfway there to creating a memorable time for all.
+Great lighting compliments the excellent event music, so add both together and you nearly halfway there to creating a memorable time for all.

-So often overlooked by many a party host or client, yet by far as an essential ingredient of a party as the music.
+So often overlooked by many a party host or client, yet by far as an essential ingredient of a party as the DJ.
 Lighting will transform the dullest of venues into a warm, welcoming wash of colour.
 For those planning a wedding or party for the first time, when it comes to lighting, the technical terminology and names can appear somewhat daunting.
 In a series of short blog posts will look to make life a little easier for the uninitiated and break down the jargon, so you'll know what's what.